 Land Value Taxation in theory and practice

 Below are links to some documents and videos, old and new, about land value taxation (LVT).
-Several organizations providing research and/or assistance in evaluating or implementing LVT are linked on the front page.
+Several organizations providing research and/or assistance in evaluating or implementing LVT are linked on another page.

 A bunch of short videos illustrating LVT concepts are at landtaxermemes.